 Your first few tasks should be the most challenging and rewarding.

 The way I do this is by writing down my top 3 tasks a day before.

 Today evening I will write down 3 tasks that I have to do tomorrow.
 Next morning, I don’t have to decide what tasks need to be done as it is defined.

 Ensure, each task should take a minimum of 45 minutes or more to get it done.

-One important tip: Don’t start your day with reading Emails, rather use it for creative work and for us, what could be better than writing work.
-Here are few more recommended articles for managing your time like your own boss:
+One important tip: Don’t start your day with social media or emails, rather use it for creative work, and for us, what could be better than writing work.
+Here are recommended articles for managing your time like your own boss: